nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 ## Lessons
-* Things to consider when working on open-source
+* There are different ways to approach open source
-* Importance of vibrant community and sharing ownership/contribution
+* Vibrant community + share ownership/contribution = sustained success
 * Maintaining a popular project is a full-time job
-* Work and life initiatives change, always need an exit strategy
+* Work & Life change, always need an exit strategy
   * Davi recruited me quickly, I waited too long to do the same